AJSVB/GPBT/README.md

   - Treated outputs are in `Experiments/data_result` folder.

 - `TO_GPU` is the folder for CIFAR that was sent to a GPU
+- `TO_GPU1` is the folder for DCGAN experiments

 - Run `TO_GPU/dependencies.sh` to run CIFAR-GPBT experiment.
   - There are files `TO_GPU/bohb1.py`, `TO_GPU/pbt.py` for other models as well.
 - `result_TO_GPU`: outputs of the GPU computations